+WHAT ARE THEY TALKING TERMS S ABOUT?
+DIOCESE An area under the jurisdiction of a diocesan bishop.
 BILL Draft legislation which Synod is invited to pass as a statute.
-BUSINESS Any matter coming before Synod.
+DIOCESAN COUNCIL The committee elected to act for the diocesan Synod between annual sessions, but only with such powers as Synod may grant.
+Formerly BUSINESS Any matter coming before Synod. known as the Standing Committee.
 BISHOP'S CHARGE A report presented by the bishop after the Synod Eucharist.
 It may include comment on significant matters and suggestions for consideration and possible action.
+DIOCESAN MANAGER The principal administrative officer of the diocese, who used to be called the Registrar or Diocesan Secretary (the term still used in our canons and statutes).
 CANONS Legislation passed by General Synod, which is divided into titles (or parts) and canons (chapters).
+GENERAL SYNOD The Synod of the whole Anglican Church in Aotearoa New Zealand and Polynesia, held every two years.
 CHANCELLOR The official legal adviser to the bishop of a diocese.
-CLERGY/CLERICAL In Synod, the term applies to those who are priests or deacons but not to bishops.
+GOVERNING BODY The group responsible for the governance of a ministry unit.
+In a parish, this is called CLERGY/CLERICAL In Synod, the term applies to those who are priests or deacons but not to bishops. the vestry; in a local shared ministry unit, it is called the council.
 COMMISSION A body of persons set up by Synod or the bishop(s) to report on a certain matter.
-It can include those who are not members of Synod and usually reports to a later session of Synod or to Diocesan Council.
-CONSTITUTION The set of rules, first agreed in 1857 and substantially revised in 1992, which establishes the structure and operation of the Anglican Church in Aotearoa New Zealand and Polynesia.
+It can include those who are not members of Synod HOUSE Synod is divided into three groups, called houses: bishop(s), clergy, and laity. and usually reports to a later session of Synod or to Diocesan Council.
+IN CONFERENCE One of the three modes of conducting CONSTITUTION The set of rules, first agreed in 1857 and substantially revised in 1992, which establishes business at Synod, with procedures specified by standing orders. the structure and operation of the Anglican Church in Aotearoa New Zealand and Polynesia.
+IN COMMITTEE One of the three modes of conducting business at Synod, with procedures specified by standing orders.
 COOPERATING VENTURE A ministry unit made up of two or more congregations of different denominations (Anglican, Methodist and Presbyterian).
-DIOCESE An area under the jurisdiction of a diocesan bishop.